The Ultimate Buyer’s Guide for Music Producers

 What else do I need to know?

 There will always be more gear to buy, and the temptation to go crazy will never fully go away.
 That’s a good thing!
 There’s always more you want to create, more to be inspired by.
-Updating your gear from time to time — such as during Black Friday / Cyber Monday weekend — helps keep you fresh and gives you new sources of joy when you’re producing music.
+Updating your gear from time to time helps keep you fresh and gives you new sources of joy when you’re producing music.

 Never feel that you need a piece of gear to make you a better producer; new gear is a way to get a fresh perspective and add to the quality of your work, but it can never replace skill!
-If it’s within your ability to do so, treat yourself to something nice this BFCM weekend to make the production process more fun.
+If it’s within your ability and budget to do so, treat yourself to something nice to make the production process more fun.

 And when you’re looking for new audio plugins, you know exactly where to start!
-Keep in mind that up until December 6th, 2020, you can get 50% off all products sitewide.
+Keep an eye on our shop to be the first to know about new products.